flancian/garden/burn.md

 	- you can [[burn]] in some [[direction]], which means to spend [[resources]] to try to incrementally advance [[goals]] in that direction.
 	- you burn [[fuel]] to heat up things or to do work through an [[engine]].
 		- spaceships [[burn]] their engines to expel [[reaction mass]] and get a movement in the opposite direction]].
+			- (In Flancia, you and me get to live in a spaceship if we want to, exploring the universe in different shapes in ways that benefit us and many others.)
+		-